 Effective Muay Thai fighting tips.
 I hope you will find them useful:

-Don't let your opponent get away with his strikes unpunished: this on is very important.
-Don't let your opponent to control the tempo of the fight.
-Counter-attack after his every successful combination.
+Don't let your opponent get away with his strikes unpunished: this one is very important.
+Don't let your opponent control the tempo of the fight.
+Counter-strike after every successful combination that he delivered.

-in Muay Thai fighting is not only about a physical or technical advantage: confidence and mental strength are also important.
+Muay Thai fighting is not only about a physical or technical advantage: confidence and mental strength are also important.
 Don't let the other guy get a psychological advantage over you before you even stepped into the ring.

-try not to show any pain or a weakness after receiving a devastating attack.
-I know it may be hard but it will greatly discourage your opponent.
+Try not to show any pain or a sign of a weakness after receiving a devastating hit.
+I know that may be hard but your reaction will greatly discourage your opponent.
 The more you train and condition your body the less pain you will feel when getting tagged.

-and remember that your opponent is probably as tired as you are right now and he needs a rest as much as you do.
-Fighting is, ultimately, a clash of wills and if you are able to push yourself when you feel that you've got nothing more left - you will win.
+And don't forget that your opponent is probably as tired as you are right now and he needs a rest as much as you do.
+Fighting is, ultimately, a clash of wills.
+If you are able to push yourself when you feel that you've got nothing more left in you, you will win.

 Train hard.
 And then some more.
-And then even a little bit more - the more you train and spar the more confident you become.
+The more you train and spar the more confident and skillful you become.
 This will show in the ring.